mizuki-nana/coreVM/README.md

 In addition, coreVM defines a custom file format for storing bytecode instructions and object definitions.
-The actual data encapsulated in the format is in JSON, which is easy to interpret semantically and convenient for validation (currently using JSON schema validation).
+The actual data encapsulated in the format is in JSON, which is not only easy to interpret semantically and convenient for validation (currently using JSON schema validation), but also has very minimal learning curve for many developers.

 ## Current State & Roadmap